 An experienced Los Angeles conspiracy and RICO defense attorney at our law firm will be able to examine all of the facts and circumstances of your individual case and can help you to formulate potential defenses.
 Experienced legal representation can make the difference between going to jail and obtaining a dismissal.
 Alternatively, our federal criminal lawyers may be able to assist you with obtaining a favorable plea deal from a federal prosecutor, thereby minimizing the long-term impacts of your case.

 If you have been charged with a conspiracy or RICO case, skilled legal representation is essential.
 You should contact a Los Angeles federal criminal defense attorney at Eisner Gorin LLP immediately.
-Call our law firm at 877-781-1570 for a free case review.
+Call our law firm at 877-781-1570 for a free immediate response.

 Related Pages: Federal Drug Crimes | Wire Fraud | Mail Fraud